 Step6: The parameter location/area information and RAT(s) information are not used in the next steps since SCS has the TMGI information in Step 4.
 In addition, how to map these parameters to Step8 is not clear.

 Step13: In the TS 23.682[i.5] architecture, the interface between SCEF and SCS/AS is only API based.
-But in this step, it uses the IP address and port in user plane of SCEF to delivery the group message content.
+But in this step, it uses the IP address and port in user plane of SCEF to deliver the group message content.
 The mechanism to allow an SCS/AS to send the group message needs to be clarified.
-If this step is still over API, the parameter SCEF IP addresses/port may not needed in Step11 and new Group Message Content Delivery API is needed in this step.
+If this step is still over API, the parameter SCEF IP addresses/port may not be needed in Step11 and new Group Message Content Delivery API is needed in this step.

 Step14: Assuming the Group Message Content Delivery Request(SCS->SCEF) in step 13 is over API, the group message delivery status API is needed.

-Note: that in Step 5/12 oneM2M needs to support application interaction to transfer the MBMS service information e.g. TMGI, start time from IN-CSE to UE.
+Note that in Step 5/12 oneM2M needs to support application interaction to transfer the MBMS service information e.g. TMGI, start time from IN-CSE to UE.

 The TMGI allocation procedure and the Activate MBMS Bearer Procedure in figure 8.5.2-1 are specified in 3GPP TS 23.468 [i.14].
 Related descriptions are provided below, where the GCS AS is considered to be the SCEF.